 The most important thing to highlight in the job application is your motivation and to justify what additional benefit your skills would bring to the employer.
 So consider the answer to this question, how does a company benefit from hiring you?

-Check out the career tips from the union’s career experts, which help you write a job application that works!
+Check out the career tips from the Union’s Career Specialists, which help you write a job application that works!
 The tips tell you how to market your skills in the job application.

 When replying to a job advertisement, please read the ad carefully and with time to respond to the required skills of the position.
 This makes you appear professional and interesting to the employer.
 Get straight to the point and let your motivation show.
 Highlight your motivation and explain why you are interested in working for the company.
 It is important to present your professional skills, strengths, and responsibilities and how they are linked to the open job.